stvenmobile/resonet/README.md

 - [ ] Hardware integration with Raspberry Pi and ADS1115
 - [ ] Closed-loop resonance modification system

+## 🧭 Architecture Update: Multi-Layer Physical Neural System

+ResoNet now includes an experimental **two-layer resonant substrate**, where piezo disks serve as **resonators (outputs)** and **receivers (inputs)** in a physical neural network.

+### Layer Design
+- **Layer 1**: 4 driven piezo resonators on the left side of the shared aluminum substrate
+- **Layer 2**: 2 driven piezo resonators on the right side
+- Each layer has 4 receiving piezo disks mounted on the opposite side, connected to an ADS1115 ADC for sensing

+### Signal Generation
+- A dedicated **ESP32** generates 6 independent PWM signals (4 for Layer 1, 2 for Layer 2)
+- PWM signals pass through RC filters into **PAM8403 dual-channel audio amplifiers**
+- Output from the amplifiers drives the piezo disks

+### Feedback Loop
+- The **Raspberry Pi** reads vibration signals from the ADS1115
+- Based on the output and a training target, the Pi computes error and weight adjustments using a form of **gradient descent**
+- The Pi sends new drive amplitudes to the ESP32 over UART, updating PWM duty cycles

+Schematic and PCB files for the sensor array are in the `pcb/` directory.

 ## 🤝 Contribution

 This is a solo prototype for now, but contributions, questions, and speculative discussions are welcome.
 Feel free to open issues or suggest papers, metaphors, or mechanisms.